 A key point to bear in mind is that the WES is basically engineered for high-tech warehouses with automated equipment like robots, sorters, and so on.
 So if your warehouse uses just forklifts and manual labor, you won’t benefit from a WES.

-Warehouse Management System WMS
+Warehouse Management System (WMS)

 A WMS, is a comprehensive solution for managing and controlling warehouse operations.
 It covers a wider range of functions compared to the WES.

-WMS Key Functions
+Key Functions of a WMS

 The WMS takes care of